 We are concentrating our efforts on developing our first line of products, our ApoTainer collection kits, which is based on our ApoGraft technology platform, to improve the safety and efficacy of allogeneic HSCT.
 To date, we have only begun to conduct clinical trials.
 As such, we have yet to develop any products that have been approved for marketing, and our future success depends on the successful proof of concept of the ApoGraft technology platform and development of our ApoTainer selection kits for HSCT.
 There can be no assurance that any development problems we experience in the future related to our technology platform will not cause significant delays or unanticipated costs, or that such development problems can be solved.
-We may also experience delays in developing a sustainable, reproducible and scalable manufacturing process or transferring that process to commercial partners, which may prevent us from completing our clinical trials or commercializing the ApoGraft technology platform and our ApoTainer selection kits are not expected to be commercially available for several years, if at all.
+We may also experience delays in developing a sustainable, reproducible and scalable manufacturing process or transferring that process to commercial partners, which may prevent us from completing our clinical trials or commercializing the ApoGraft technology platform and our ApoTainer selection kits on a timely or profitable basis, if at all.
+Our ApoTainer selection kits are not expected to be commercially available for several years, if at all.

-If the FDA classifies our ApoTainer selection kits as a drug, biologic or a combination product subject to the primary jurisdiction of the Center for Drug Evaluation and Research or Center for Biologics Evaluation and Research, we may not be able to obtain the necessary approval to market our ApoTainer selection kits or other products based on our ApoGraft technology platform in a timely manner or at all.
+If the FDA classifies our ApoTainer selection kits as a drug, biologic or a combination product subject to the primary jurisdiction of the Center for Drug Evaluation and Research or Center for Biologics Evaluation and Research, we may not be able to obtain the necessary approval to market our ApoTainer kits or other products based on our ApoGraft technology platform in a timely manner or at all.
 Even if we do obtain approval, the cost and delay could materially adversely affect our financial condition, results of operations and cash flows.

 We plan to bring our ApoTainer selection kits to market for HSCT as a medical device subject to the primary jurisdiction of Center for Biologics Evaluation and Research, or CBER.
 The classification of our ApoTainer selection kits by the FDA as a drug, a medical device or a combination product depends upon, among other things, the regulatory definition of a drug and a device, their primary mode of action and the indications for use or product claims.
 In February 2019, we filed a Pre-Request for Designation, or Pre-RFD to the FDA to designate the Apotainer as a medical device under the regulation of the CBER.
-Under the Pre-RFD, the FDA will provide a preliminary, nonbinding assessment of the regulatory identity or classification of our ApoTainer selection kits and an assessment of which Center will regulate the product.
+Under the Pre-RFD, the FDA has provided a preliminary, nonbinding assessment validating that CBER is the right center to regulate the product.
+CBER is entitled to decide whether the product will be classified as a device or biologic.
 We also believe that due to its novelty and being first in class this product could be classified as a "de-novo" which could allow for less clinical data before marketing approval.
 However, if the FDA does not designate the ApoTainer as a medical device or later changes the regulatory identity or classification or if it is not classified as "de novo," then we expect the approval process of our ApoTainer selection kits to be more burdensome and lengthy than if our ApoTainer selection kits were classified as a medical device.
 The cost and delay in the approval process could materially adversely affect our financial condition and results of operations and cash flows.